Tinfed: Major label years and break-up (2000–2003)

-The band signed to the major record label Hollywood Records and replaced Nick Frederick with Rick Verrett.
+The band signed to Third Rail Records who were distributed by Hollywood Records and just before, replaced Nick Frederick with Rick Verrett.
 Tinfed released their major-label debut Tried + True on August 22, 2000.
 Stanton Swihart of Allmusic gave the album a mixed review and criticized the band for sounding too derivative of Britpop groups such as Radiohead and Travis, saying "they ultimately fail to attain the same levels of esoteric complexity as those bands."
 Swihart concluded his review saying the band's best material may be ahead of them: "While Tinfed is not unequivocally successful or innovative on a sonic level, it is frequently exciting and a terribly promising effort from a band that may eventually cast its own considerable shadow."
 CMJ reviewed it more positively, calling Tried + True a "forward-thinking rock record with plenty of potential commercial appeal" that "contains pretty guitar pop enhanced only minimally by studio machinery."

 On March 4, 2003 the band released Designated Rivals, an album containing remixed and several previously unreleased tracks, on Attinuator Records.
 In July the members of Tinfed announced they had decided to turn their attention to separate projects, effectively ending the band.
 Rey Osburn formed the two bands Ghostride and Death Valley High, with Matt McCord also joining Death Valley High along with Osburn.
 Rick Verrett had joined Team Sleep in 2001 and appeared on their self-titled debut in 2005.
 Eric Stenman continued building his resume as a producer and recording engineer, working with bands such as AWOLNATION, Saves The Day, Will Haven, Senses Fail and Thrice.